Wint3rmute/ReqSnake/README.md

     - `reqsnake.py init` — scan Markdown files and generate `reqsnake.lock`.
     - `reqsnake.py check` — compare the lockfile to Markdown requirements.
 Shows which file each changed requirement comes from.
     - `reqsnake.py lock` — update the lockfile.
 Idempotent: only updates if needed.
-- **Validation workflow:** All changes are validated with `./check.sh` (runs tests, type checks, and linter).
-- **Google-style docstrings and modern Python:** All code is documented and type-annotated.

-## ⚡ Quick Start example

-- `reqsnake.py init` — initialize ReqSnake in the current working directory
-    - This will scan the existing directory for Markdown files and generate a `reqsnake.lock`
-- `reqsnake.py check` — will read the current `reqsnake.lock` file and check if it is up-to-date with the requirements defined in the Markdown documentation in your working directory.
-    - If there are changes, the difference between `reqsnake.lock` file and the currently defined requirements will be displayed, including the file path for each changed requirement.
-- `reqsnake.py lock` — will update the `reqsnake.lock` file to reflect the currently defined requirements in your Markdown files.
-If nothing has changed, the lockfile is left untouched.

 ## ⭐ Additional reading